ahmedkaludi/pwa-for-wp/readme.md

 ## Changelog
 == Changelog ==
+= 1.7.39 (15 October 2021) =
+* Added			 : Other option for offline page, user can set custom page url. #526
+* BugFixed		 : Hide PWA admin menu for other than admin users #655
+* BugFixed 		 : Fixed Video not playing in PWA APP

 = 1.7.38 (20 September 2021) =
 * BugFixed		 : multisite not register with offline mode
 * BugFixed		 : Label show for apple splash screen checkbox #652